GOkwori/Grizk/README.md

 ### Home Page Carousel (Landing)

 Upon entering the Grizk site, users are greeted by a captivating carousel on the homepage.
 This landing carousel showcases the latest promotions, featured products, and exclusive offers.
-Each slide features high-resolution product images, a brief description, and a prominent call-to-action button ("Explore Now), styled with the site's signature colors.
+Each slide features high-resolution product images, a brief description, and a prominent call-to-action button ("Explore Now), styled with the site's signature colours.

 The carousel uses smooth slide transitions (`transform 0.3s ease-in-out`) to create an engaging browsing experience.
 Users can navigate through slides using intuitive swipe gestures on mobile devices or click through arrows on desktops.
 The design ensures a seamless, immersive first impression, setting the tone for a sophisticated shopping journey.